SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 </flow>
 ```

-For more details refer to the [Request Reply](../demo/README.md#requestreply---request-reply) example.
+For more details refer to the [Recover Session](../demo/README.md#recoversession---recover-session) example.

 ## Sources